NerdDiffer/reddux/README.md

 # Reddux

-A Reddit content reader.
+A content reader for Reddit.
 Built with React, Redux and Semantic-UI.
 See a [live demo](https://reddux.herokuapp.com/).

 ## OAuth

-You'll need to register a developer app with Reddit.
+You'll need to register a developer app.
 [Read about that here](https://github.com/reddit/reddit/wiki/OAuth2#getting-started).
 Choose 'web app' for your app type.

  Using the template at `config/env_template`, save your credentials in `.env`.

 #### Scope explanations

-As a user, the app will ask for access to your reddit account.
+As a user, the app will ask for access to your account.
 Here are the features that use account permissions, by their OAuth scope:

 * `read`: get the most popular subreddits